mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 ### How to update your Console

-For on-premise Console installations, please contact your Mia Platform referent to know how to use the `Helm chart version X.X.X`.
+For on-premise Console installations, please contact your Mia Platform referent to know how to use the `Helm chart version 5.5.X`.